 And because night markets can be overwhelming, here are the items I recommend to try at the night market.
 There’s a bit of overlap with some food items I’ve covered above, but I’ll also add some stuff that I didn’t cover before.

 - Pork Pepper Bun – MUST get!
 My favorite thing in Taiwan! see above

 - Scallion Pancake – see above

-- Roast Beef with Pink Salt – I kept seeing this in all the night markets – they are cubes of beef, torched to perfection with each order.
+- Roast Beef with Pink Salt – I kept seeing this in all the night markets I went to in Taipei – they are cubes of beef, freshly torched to perfection with each order.
 You can get other toppings but I personally loved the Himalayan pink salt!

-- Shengjiang Bao – Originated from Shanghai, this pan-fried dumpling is also a common feature in Taiwan’s night market.
+- Shengjiang Bao – Originating from Shanghai, this pan-fried dumpling is also a common feature in Taiwan’s night market.

 - Papaya Milk – I know this sounds weird, but I tried it and loved it!
 You can also get a carton of this at any convenience store if you didn’t catch them at the night market.